joel-1080p/HorribleHoroscope/README.md

 Horrible Horoscope: Get a hilariously twisted take on your daily horoscope by revealing the snarky, negative side of your sign.

 ## RUNNING HORRIBLE HOROSCOPE
-- Download [Ollama](https://ollama.com/download) to easly run an LLM to infrence from.
+- Download [Ollama](https://ollama.com/download) to easily run an LLM to infrence from.
 - Open Terminal or CMD and type `ollama run qwen2:1.5b` to download the model.
 - You can use any model, this is just mainly for speed purposes.
 - Make sure to pip install ollama.
-- Make sure that `horoscope.py` and `config.py` are in the same directory.
+- Ensure both `horoscope.py` and `config.py` are in the same directory.
 - Run `horoscope.py`

 ## HOW IT WORKS